ivica-k/ecs-will-it-fit/README.md

 `willy` is useful only if your cluster does _not_ have [auto-scaling using capacity providers](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-auto-scaling.html) enabled
 (**it should**).

+> [!NOTE]
+> This is a work-in-progress, alpha version.
+It may be incorrect, unfinished and its usage may change over time.

 <!-- TOC -->
 * [ecs-will-it-fit](#ecs-will-it-fit)
   * [Installation](#installation)